Second Stage of the Easter Prisoner Exchange: 193 Ukrainians Home

 “The distinctive feature of the current exchange is that we managed to bring back from captivity soldiers born in the 2000s, as well as defenders with injuries.
 The majority of those released were illegally held on the territory of Chechnya.
 Criminal cases were fabricated against some of them, which constitutes a violation of the Geneva Conventions,” the Coordination Headquarters stated.

-Ombudsman Dmytro Lubinets emphasized that all but one of the defenders had not been registered with the International Committee of the Red Cross, and one released prisoner of war had been considered missing.
+Ombudsman Dmytro Lubinets emphasized that all but one of the defenders had not been registered with the International Committee of the Red Cross, and one released prisoner of war had been considered missing in action.
 Going forward, the defenders who endured captivity will receive medical care as well as physical and psychological rehabilitation.

 The first stage of the Easter exchange took place on April 11, when 172 prisoners of war and 7 civilians returned to Ukraine.